Saunders v Vautier: Facts

 A testator, one Richard Wright, had bequeathed £2,000 worth of stock in the East India Company on trust for his great-nephew, Daniel Wright Vautier, and his wife and heirs.
 According to the terms of the trust, it was to accumulate until Vautier reached the age of 25.
 The stock's dividends were to be accumulated along with the capital.
 Daniel Wright Vautier's father (confusingly, also named Daniel Vautier) died in the testator's lifetime, but after the testator's death, Daniel Vautier's widow, Susannah, commenced a suit for payment out of maintenance to her son during his minority.
 That order was made on 25 July 1835.

 Daniel Wright Vautier then turned twenty-one (the age of majority at the time) in the month of March 1841, and as he was about to be married, he presented a petition for the trustees to be ordered to transfer to him the East India stock, or it be sold and the proceeds transferred to him.
 His application came before the Master of the Rolls, who on becoming aware of the earlier order dated 25 July 1835 remitted it to the Lord Chancellor for hearing to enable other residuary legatees to present an appeal petition from that order to the Lord Chancellor.

 Judgment

 The case was ruled in Vautier's favour.
 The rights of the beneficiary were held to supersede the wishes of the settlor as expressed in the trust instrument.

 Lord Cottenham LC held as follows:

-Although the case is most famous for the principle enunciated above, the court also held that the fact an earlier maintenance order may have been made erroneously, this should not have precluded the Master of the Rolls hearing and determining the case rather than remitting it to the Lord Chancellor.
+Although the case is most famous for the principle enunciated above, the court also held that the fact that an earlier maintenance order may have been made erroneously should not have precluded the Master of the Rolls from hearing and determining the case rather than remitting it to the Lord Chancellor.